xychcz/S3Fit/manuals/fitting_strategy.md

 The corresponding model spectra and the $\chi^2$ value are then calculated with the normalization factors.
 The best-fit parameters are obtained by solving the non-linear least-square problem to minimize $\chi^2$, with the function `scipy.optimize.least_squares` and the Trust Region Reflective algorithm (read [the page][8] for details of the algorithm).
-The stretagy, which combines the solvers of linear and non-linear least-square problem, runs faster than the method to only solve non-linear least-square problem for all variables (i.e., both of normalization factors and shape-controlled parameters); and also runs faster than the method that calculate $\chi^2$ for all combinations of parameters in the model parameter grids, especially when the number of parameters i huge.
+The strategy, which combines the solvers of linear and non-linear least-square problem, runs faster than the method to only solve non-linear least-square problem for all variables (i.e., both of normalization factors and shape-controlled parameters); and also runs faster than the method that calculate $\chi^2$ for all combinations of parameters in the model parameter grids, especially when the number of parameters i huge.